ganeshmohane/GradeGraph/README.md

 # GradeGraph

-GradeGraph is a Python-based tool for extracting and cleaning data from LTCE (Local Technical College Exam) result PDFs for semesters 3, 4, 5, and 6.
+GradeGraph is a Python-based tool for extracting and cleaning data from LTCE (Lokmanya Tilak College Of Engineering) result PDFs for semesters 3, 4, 5, and 6.
 It provides a streamlined way to convert raw PDF data into a clean and structured format for further analysis and visualization.

 ## Table of Contents